Chaitanyachinoo7/ggt-app/app/tests/ggt_tests/README.md

 - Open the Run/Debug configuration window
 - Click on Add New Configuration button `+`
-- Under Python Tests select Unittests
+- Under Python Tests select `Unittests`
+- Give a name
 - Set the `Script Path` to `<ggt_project_directory>/app/tests/ggt_tests`
 - Set the `Working directory` to `<ggt_project_directory>/app`
+- Save and Run